 Why Citibank IRE FIN S is the payment name for Airbnb for some property owners in the UK

 If you're a UK-based Airbnb host, you might have noticed a peculiar entry on your bank statements: "Citibank IRE FIN S" or sometimes simply "Citibank S".
 This unfamiliar label can be confusing, especially when you're expecting payments directly from Airbnb.
-Understanding this change is crucial for hosts to ensure transparency and trust in the payment process.
-In this article, we'll explore what Citibank IRE FIN S means, why Airbnb uses it as a payment partner, and what it means for property owners and UK hosts managing their Airbnb deposit UK transactions.
+Understanding this change is crucial for property owners and UK hosts managing their Airbnb deposit UK transactions.
+In this article, we'll explore what Citibank IRE FIN S means, why Airbnb uses it as a payment partner, and what it means for UK Airbnb property owners handling their payout system.

 Table of Contents